 However, the horror story outcome mentioned above does not necessarily affect Jamie’s Affiliate Shortcut process.

-What’s Included With The Affiliate Shortcut Program?
+The Affiliate Shortcut Program?

 At the very heart of Jamie’s product is a software program that hunts out expired domains and gives you data such as keyword search volume and appraised value.